YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBNULCOL
 -----------------

-DBNULCOL, NULL collation representation for record rrrr in block bbbb is RRRR which differs from the database file header settings of hhhh
+DBNULCOL, NULL collation representation differs from the database file header settings

-DSE/MUPIP/Run Time Error: This indicates the database contains a record rrrr with an empty subscript ("Null" subscript) representation RRRR in block bbbb that is incompatible with the current setting hhhh for such representation.
+DSE/MUPIP/Run Time Error: This indicates the database contains a record with an empty subscript ("Null" subscript) representation that is incompatible with the current setting database file header setting for such a representation.
+The leading context (XXXX) specifies the block number and offset of the problematic record.
 This can only arise if someone changes the setting for the database while it contains one or more such subscripts.
-FIS recommends against making such a change.
-This message can originate from MUPIP INTEG, DSE INTEG or VIEW "GDSCERT"
+YottaDB recommends against making such a change.
+This message can originate from MUPIP INTEG, DSE INTEG or from running with VIEW "GDSCERT".

 Action: Use the record and block information to remove the problematic record with DSE and restore the data appropriately, typically with a SET command.
 Note that the record and block of the record many change due to ongoing updates, so this operation requires great care and familiarity with DSE.